panacotar/feet/README.md

   end
   ```

-  Then you can use MyTable in your controller to handle your DB entries
+  Then you can use `MyTable` in your controller to handle your DB operations

   ```ruby
   # app/controller/post_controller.rb